We see successful chartered accountants as superhuman, but the truth is they’re normal people like you and me.

 My tough phases made me understand how I had to win in my mind first before actually winning in reality.

-8. A CA Who Fought With Tough Times and Personal Loss
+8. A CA Who Fought With Tough Times and Personal Losses

-Chartered Accountancy happened to me the same way it happens to most of us- Did commerce, saw everyone do CA and I went ahead to do the same
+It happened to me the same way it happens to most of us: I did commerce, I saw everyone do CA, and I went ahead to do the same.

-I cleared my CPT exams (First Level CA exams) in the first attempt and IPCC (2nd level CA exams) in the second attempt.
-I just had one more level to clear CA Final Exams before I was a qualified CA from ICAI.
+I cleared my CPT exams (first-level CA exams) in the first attempt and my IPCC exams (second-level CA exams) in the second attempt.
+I only needed to pass one more level of the CA Final Exams to become an ICAI-certified CA.

-Then came my articleship which completely changed my view towards this course.
-The work I was doing developed a passion in me towards this course and its practical aspects.
+Then came my internship, which completely changed my view of this course.
+The work I was doing developed a passion in me for this course and its practical aspects.

-However, after working for 3 years in a CA firm getting back to that ‘Zone of a Student' and 'Preparing for CA Final Exams' was not an easy task.
+However, after working for 3 years in a CA firm, getting back to that “zone of a student” and preparing for the CA final exams was not an easy task.

-The worry of becoming the bread earner of my family ASAP added to desperation.
+My desperation was heightened by the prospect of becoming the breadwinner for my family as soon as possible.
 This certainly did not help me prepare for my exams with a clear mind.

-9. Overcoming Failure and Demise of my Father
+9. Overcoming Failure and the Demise of My Father

-Just 7 months before my CA Final exams, I lost my father due to a sudden heart attack.
+My father died suddenly of a heart attack just 7 months before my CA Final exams.
 That was such a tough phase for me.
-I realized that overnight I had to become the backbone of my family, I knew if I break down then my family will be shattered.
+I realized that overnight I had to become the backbone of my family.
+If I break down, then my family will be shattered.

 I somehow appeared for the exams but failed.
-See, if you have faced the death of your father at such a young age there is nothing worse left to be faced!
+See, if you have faced the death of your father at such a young age, there is nothing worse left to be faced!
 So this CA exam failure was easy to face.
-Then I failed CA Final exams three more times.
+Then I failed the CA final exams three more times.
 I was a little upset but started my preparation again.

-I gave my exams again in Nov’17 and cleared in the fourth attempt.
-I am a Chartered Accountant now.
-You can read my journey: From Break Down to Becoming CA Success Story
+In November 2017, I retook my exams and passed them on the fourth try.
+I am a chartered accountant now.
+You can read about my journey here: From Breakdown to CA Success Story.

 10. Disability Couldn’t Stop Him From Becoming a CA and Starting His Own Business